4YU5H25/CPP/README.md

 # CPP
 C++ projects and codes
-This repository contains C++ projects which i have and will make in future
+This repository contains C++ projects that I have and will make in future